Bristol Early Years Teaching Consortium

 - Are committed to each other’s success and the success of the wider partnerships

 - Have unequivocally high-quality standards and are champions for ALL children

 - Strive to develop as inquisitive, critical practitioners and lifelong learners

 - Build sustainability and capacity

-The Bristol Early Years Consortium is taking a leadership role in developing quality improvement across Bristol.
-Through strategic partnership work with the LA and innovative models of commissioning, our Consortium has a central role in quality assurance, self-evaluation, professional development and school/setting improvement for the whole EYs sector.
+The Bristol Early Years Teaching School Alliance has a leadership role in developing quality improvement across Bristol.
+Through strategic partnership work with the LA and innovative models of commissioning, we play a central role in quality assurance, self-evaluation, professional development and school/setting improvement for the whole EYs sector.
 This includes: all reception classes in Primary Schools, Nursery Schools, Nursery classes, private voluntary and independent Nurseries and childminders.